 The system allows for real-time monitoring of attendance data, which can be accessed by teachers and school administrators.
 This data can be used to identify attendance trends, track student performance, and make informed decisions regarding student support and intervention.

-Statement of the Problem
+Statement of the Problem Restate.
+State how attendance is currently done, the and how your proposed system intends to improve on it

 Student attendance is an essential aspect of education that impacts academic outcomes and student engagement.
 However, traditional attendance-taking methods such as manual roll-calling or sign-in sheets can be time-consuming, error-prone, and do not provide real-time monitoring which can reduces the student motivation toward attendance.

-Aim and Objectives of the Study
+Aim and Objectives of the Study restate your objectives.
+Objectives are stated in measurable terms (using verbs).
+E.g.

-A student attendance system using a QR code for analysis can be a very useful tool for tracking and analyzing student attendance in various educational settings, such as schools, universities, and training centers.
+To create a database of students as a as baseline for attendance

+To develop students’ attendance system using QR code

+To track the attendance of any given student of interest

+To calculate the total attendance of each student at the end of the semester

+The aim of the study is to develop students’ attendance system using QR code

+.
 The following objectives are to be considered in the research work:

-Accuracy and Efficiency: The use of QR codes for attendance tracking can greatly improve the accuracy and efficiency of the process.
-This is because QR codes can be easily scanned and the information can be quickly recorded in a database.
-This reduces the chances of errors that may occur with manual attendance-taking methods.

-Real-time Data: The use of a computer or server to store the attendance data provides real-time access to attendance records.
-This enables teachers and administrators to monitor attendance in real-time and take action if necessary.

-Security: The system will be designed with security in mind to protect student data and prevent unauthorized access

-To eliminate duplicate data entry and paperwork

-To enable automatic calculation of attendance and time saving

-1.4 Significance of the Study
+1.4 Significance of the Study state why your study is significant and not the limitations

 Economic Limitations: This system is cost effective in the sense that it has eliminated the paper work completely.
 But nevertheless, some factors such as initial setup costs, potential hardware failure or maintenance expenses, and the need for ongoing investment can result to economic challenges.